vhollingshead/lbnl_best_public/README.md

 ```bash
 python main.py
 ```

 ### Recommended System Setup

-This application is optimized for screens with a diagonal length greater than 11 inches.
+This application is optimized for devices with a diagonal length greater than 11 inches.

 ## Terms & Conditions